 As always, our VBS program is open to the community and FREE to all families.

-Normally, our summer Vacation Bible School programing takes place over one week at the end of July.
+Our summer Vacation Bible School programing takes place every year over one week at the end of July.

 Monday through Thursday are days of fun and learning.
 Daily activities include crafts, music, games, storytime, and other activities.
 Children are fed supper and a snack/dessert.